madaan/thinkaboutit/README.md

-# Code and data for *Think about it!
+# *Think about it!
 Improving defeasible reasoning by first modeling the question scenario*

 ![thinkaboutit](docs/overview.jpg)

+Code and data *Think about it!
+Improving defeasible reasoning by first modeling the question scenario* (EMNLP 2021)

 ## Setting up